eddedd88/fullstrapp/README.md

 - To iterate on features quickly by automating as many things as possible (tests, builds and deploys).
 The **CI cycles should take less than 5 minutes**

 - To be affordable for the hobbyist developer: **free until meaningful traction**

-Note: I am turning this into a template, https://github.com/eddedd88/react-firebase-template